 Overall, the Brother is a better choice for most college students, as it has more features and performs better in general.
 However, if you print a lot and need a printer with a supertank, go with the Epson.

 If you're looking for a cheaper monochrome alternative, the Canon imageCLASS MF445dw is a good option.
-This all-in-one laser printer is just as well-built as the Canon imageCLASS MF644Cdw, but it's cheaper and prints documents significantly faster.
-It has a much higher page yield, and its cost-per-print is even lower, so you can print a large number of lengthy documents before you need to replace the cartridges.
-Unfortunately, it's worse than the MF644Cdw at printing photos since they come out looking washed out and lacking detail.
+This all-in-one laser printer is just as well-built as the Canon imageCLASS MF743Cdw, but it's cheaper and prints documents significantly faster.
+It has a much higher page yield, and, since it only uses a black toner and doesn't use color toners, the cost-per-print is lower.
+Unfortunately, it's worse at printing photos since they look washed out and lacking detail.

-If you're looking for a laser printer that lets you print in color, get the MF644Cdw, but if you only print in black-and-white and want to spend less money, get the MF445dw.
+If you're looking for a laser printer that lets you print in color, get the MF743Cdw, but if you only print in black-and-white and want to spend less money, get the MF445dw.

 Our recommendations above are what we think are currently the best printers for most college students.
 We factor in the price, feedback from our visitors, and availability.